Alan Jacobs in The Guardian:

 Before I got my driver’s license, my dad scratched out a hand-written contract (of sorts) that outlined what I committed to doing and not doing behind the wheel.

 Writing and cutting/pasting ideas from several sources,1 I put together the same kind of thing for my kids, but this time for navigating the wonder and gravity of the technology that they are confronted with all the time.

 Like the driving agreement, the real power of this is not because it’s a “contract,” but because it helps to spark good conversation about being purposeful with work and play in a screen-saturated age.

 I, __________, understand that devices like phones, iPads, and computers are privileges.
-And, along with my parents, I commit to establishing structured limits for my consumption of entertainment: in quantity, frequency, and moral character.
+And, along with my parents, I commit to establishing structured limits: in quantity, frequency, and moral character.

 Devices and the Internet are tools for learning and entertainment

 Devices and the Internet are tools to communicate

 Devices and the Internet are tools for work and play

 My parents — and God, who is my heavenly parent — love me so much that there’s nothing that I can do online or offline to make them love me more or to make them love me less.
 This is so incredible that sometimes it’s hard to understand or believe!
 But it’s true.

 This kind of love means that our family looks out for and wants the best for one another.